lsst-dm/dmtn-182/index.rst

 Due to the expected use of nested groups of collections, the Butler may want to allow an ACL to be associated with a path prefix or wildcard and not only a single collection.
 This changes the logic for finding an ACL that applies to a given collection, but the rest of the authorization logic is unchanged.

+If there is a need to separate read access from write access, each collection can be associated with two ACLs, one controlling read and one controlling write.
+The implicit ownership checks (the first two authorization rules) grant both read and write access.
+The third authorization rule is applied to either the read ACL or the write ACL depending on the operation.
+The API to set or clear the ACL would take an additional parameter specifying whether to act on the read ACL or the write ACL.

 Alternatives
 ============